Pradipwasre/Pradipwasre/README.md

 # Let's Connect!

-I'm actively seeking opportunities to kick-start my career in data science and data engineering.
+I'm actively seeking opportunities to kick-start my career in data science / data engineering.
 If you're looking for a motivated team player with a passion for data, let's chat!
 I'm excited to contribute and grow in this dynamic field.

 <!---
 Pradipwasre/Pradipwasre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.